axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

 |detailed-task-information-data-description|

-2. Note, you may add additional notes which is described below
+2. Histories, you may add additional notes which is described below

 |detailed-task-information-note|

-3. Document, these documents once attached to the case are available on all tasks.
+3. Documents, these documents once attached to the case are available on all tasks.
 You may add or delete documents which his described in the HowTo’s below.

 |detailed-task-information-documents|

 |detailed-task-information|

 HowTo: Use existing filter
 --------------------------